mattmakai/fullstackpython.com/source/content/pages/07-wsgi-servers/0701-wsgi-servers.markdown

   for their specific tested scenarios and not quickly extrapolated as general "this server is faster than this other server" results.

+### What's next after your Python code is running?